Cognitive Behavioral Therapy in Buffalo, NY—Therapists and Counselors

 - Relationship issues

 CBT can help with practically anything you are struggling with!
-The counselors at Thriveworks Buffalo are trained in this technique to give you the best possible results.
+The counselors at Thriveworks in Buffalo, NY are trained in this evidence-based technique to give you the best possible results.

 How Does Cognitive Behavioral Therapy Work?

 CBT works to recognize a destructive thought, strip it of its power, and then replace it.
 It focuses on self-awareness and gives power back to you.
-In a session, you will work closely with a counselor at identifying negative thinking behaviors.
-Then, you will determine strategies to stop that pattern and a positive thought to replace it.
+In a CBT session, you will work closely with a counselor at identifying negative thinking behaviors.
+Then, you will determine strategies to stop that pattern and replace it with a positive thought.
 It sounds simple, but is much harder to do in practice.
-That’s why Thriveworks Buffalo counselors are there to help you every step of the way.
+That’s why the counselors at Thriveworks in Buffalo, NY are there to help you every step of the way.